 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a recipe for meat lovers.
-Our no-bean chili is filling and easy to make—the hard work is on your crock-pot.
-A small 20-minute investment in preparation is all that you need to make.
-Hearty and flavorful, this chili is a great weeknight dinner that you can prep in the morning and serve for dinner.
+Our no-bean chili is filling and easy to make—the hard work is on your crock pot.
+A small, 20-minute investment in preparation is all that you need to make it.
+Hearty and flavorful, this chili is a great weeknight meal that you can prep in the morning and serve for dinner.
 It's also a perfect meal-prep day dish that you can refrigerate and freeze in individual portions for later use.

 2 pounds lean ground beef, or cubed lean stewing beef

 1 (14.5-ounce) can stewed tomatoes, optional